-- The total fees paid to WTW of \$436,755 represented approximately 0.005% of its revenue for its 2017 fiscal year-end of \$8.2 billion; - There is no overlap between the WTW team that provided services to the Committee and the WTW team that provided the additional services; - No member of the WTW team receives additional compensation as a result of the provision of services to the Committee or with respect to the additional services; - WTW prohibits compensation consultants from owning stock in any company it advises; - There are no business ventures or personal relationships between WTW and any member of the Committee; and - There is no affiliation between any member of WTW's team and any member of our Board or any NEO.
+- The total fees paid to WTW of \$202,485 represented approximately 0.002% of its revenue for its 2018 fiscal year-end of \$8.5 billion; - There is no overlap between the WTW team that provided services to the Committee and the WTW team that provided the additional services; - No member of the WTW team receives additional compensation as a result of the provision of services to the Committee or with respect to the additional services; - WTW prohibits compensation consultants from owning stock in any company it advises; and - There are no business or personal relationships between WTW or any member of WTW's team and any member of the Committee, the Board or any NEO.

-After its review, the Committee retained WTW as the Company's independent compensation consultant for 2018.
+After its review, the Committee retained WTW as the Company's independent compensation consultant for 2019.